-In this portable solar panel comparison though the panels are all ranging from 100W to 200W, with one 250W system thrown in as well.
-I can’t see myself needing any larger.
+In this solar blanket comparison though the panels are all ranging from 100W to 300W for good measure.

-What brands are included in the solar panel comparison?
+What brands are included in the solar blanket comparison?

 The brands that you will see in this post are listed in no particular order below, click their titles to be taken to the solar panel section of the respective websites.

 Being in Australia, these brands were selected for the solar panel comparison based on availability to me here.